sroehling/FutureBudget/Retirement Simulator/sectionExamples.md

 # Examples

-The following show how FutureBudget can be setup for some common examples
+The following describe how FutureBudget can be setup for some common examples.